 - The venules are the segment of microvasculature most sensitive to inflammation.
 Their intercellular endothelial junctions open to allow for the flow of plasma proteins and leukocytes between cells.

-- Rolling is a transient weak interaction of leukocytes with endothelial cells that causes them to move slowly along the blood vessel periphery in areas of inflammation in preparation for adhesion.
+- Definition: a transient weak interaction of leukocytes with endothelial cells that causes them to move slowly along the blood vessel periphery in areas of inflammation in preparation for adhesion

 - On endothelial cells